jetbrains-academy/refactoring-course/MovingCode/WhatIsMoveMethodRefactoring/FindMoreAppropriateClassesForMethods/task.md

 Next, you need to move methods to a more appropriate place using move refactoring.
-Identify classes with many responsibilities, and move some methods from one class to another.
+Move some methods from one class to another.

 <div class="hint" title="Shortcut for Move refactoring">